-Much of the recent work on the potential role of institutional investors in corporate governance has focused on the flow of funds to the largest asset managers, especially the "Big Three" - BlackRock, Vanguard, and State Street - and especially the flow into passive investment vehicles, especially index funds.
-Some see this constellation as now permitting the shareholder to squeeze out the last bit of inefficiency resulting from managerial agency costs.
-Considerable recent scholarship sees the dark side of such concentrated common ownership, especially as
+Much of the recent work on the potential role of institutional investors in corporate governance has focused on the flow of funds to the largest asset managers, especially the "Big Three" - BlackRock, Vanguard, and State Street - and especially the flow into passive investment

-&lt;sup>4 For elaboration of some of the tensions in the current ESG investing model for financial fiduciaries, see Max M. Schanzenbach & Robert H. Sitkoff, Reconciling Fiduciary Duty and Social Conscience: The Law and Economics of ESG Investing by a Trustee, 72 Stan.
+&lt;sup>6 For elaboration of some of the tensions in the current ESG investing model for financial fiduciaries, see Max M. Schanzenbach & Robert H. Sitkoff, Reconciling Fiduciary Duty and Social Conscience: The Law and Economics of ESG Investing by a Trustee, 72 Stan.
 L. Rev. 381 (2020).

-&lt;sup>5 See John Armour, The Case for "Forward Compliance," Brit.
+&lt;sup>7 See John Armour, The Case for "Forward Compliance," Brit.
 Acad.
 Rev. (Autumn 2018) at 19.

-&lt;sup>6 Compare Michael Barzuza, Quinn Curtis & David Webber, Shareholder Value(s): Index Fund Activism and the New Millennial Corporate Governance, 93 So.
+&lt;sup>8 See Michael Barzuza, Quinn Curtis & David Webber, Shareholder Value(s): Index Fund Activism and the New Millennial Corporate Governance, 93 So.
 Calif.
-L. Rev. (forthcoming 2021) (promotion of social goals like gender diversity as product differentiation and marketing tool).
+L. Rev. 1243 (2020) (promotion of social goals like gender diversity as product differentiation and marketing tool).